jmkristian/pack-it-forms/README.md

      its position, similar to the way that field numbers are conveyed in the paper version of an ICS form.

-If your form fits the ICS standards, you will need a large number of fields that contain information about the way that the form was transmitted and who it is going to/who it is from.  *pack-it-forms* makes this easy to do: it is possible to include fragments of HTML from files in the resources/html directory.
-If you create a `div` element that has a `data-include-html` attribute in it, the element will be replaced with the contents of the first `div` element in the file resources/html/\<attribute value\>.html where \<attribute value\>
-signifies the value of the `data-include-html` attribute.

-One thing that you may want to do with included HTML files is set the default values of included elements.
-You can do that by putting a JSON object that maps form field names to default values for those fields inside the \<div\> that will be replaced with the included content.
-Most default values are in the same format as HTML.
-For a \<select\>, the value should match one of the option values.
-For a collection of radio buttons, the value should match the value of one of the buttons.
-For a checkbox, the value should be "false" for not checked, or anything else for checked.
+If your form fits the ICS standards, you'll need several fields to say who transmitted the form, to whom it was transmitted etc.
+To define these same fields in several forms, it's often convenient to include fragments of HTML from other files.
+If an HTML file contains a tag like `<%#include%>resources/html/file.html<%/include%>`. that tag will be replaced with the contents of file.html.
+You can customize an included file with a tag like:

+        <%#run%>include("resources/html/preamble.html", {title: "Status Report"})<%/run%>

+That's a JavaScript function call;
+the second parameter to the include function is a JavaScript object.
+Within the included file, a tag like `<%title>` or `<%&title>` will be replaced with the value of the title field or, if there is no such field, an empty string.
+A `<%title%>` tag will convert special characters like < and > to HTML codes;
+a `<%&title%>` tag won't convert them.

 If an input element represents a field that should have different values in a receiver's copy of a form than the senders, give the field